alvarogarcia7/blog_source/source/_posts/draft_2015Q1-books-i-ve-read.md

   - Q1
 ---

-Books I've read this quarter, as inspired by Manuel, on this [post](http://garajeando.blogspot.com.es/2015/04/books-i-read-january-april-2015.html):
+Books I've read this quarter Q1 on 2015, as inspired by Manuel, on this [post](http://garajeando.blogspot.com.es/2015/04/books-i-read-january-april-2015.html):

   * [Fifty Quick Ideas to Improve your User Stories](https://leanpub.com/50quickideas)
   * [Fun retrospectives](https://leanpub.com/funretrospectives)